 Dual opposed subwoofers:

 Subwoofer boxes housing a single driver tend to “walk around” when pushed hard.
-To fully eliminate that behavior, you can use two drivers placed on the opposite sides of the box.
-Any movement made by one driver will be immediately cancelled out by the opposing driver.
-You can even balance a coin on top no matter how much the drivers are moving!
-Dual opposed subwoofers also have the added benefit of more even bass output across the room regardless of where the drivers face.
+To fully eliminate this behavior, you can use two drivers placed on opposite sides of the box.
+Any movement made by one driver will be immediately canceled out by the opposing driver.
+You can even balance a coin on top, no matter how much the drivers are moving!
+Dual opposed subwoofers also have the added benefit of providing more even bass output across the room, regardless of where the drivers are facing.

 Sealed enclosure for dual opposed subwoofers with a center brace.
 Sealed enclosure for dual opposed subwoofers with a center brace.

-When using two drivers, you can connect them in series (doubles the resistance) or in parallel (halves the resistance).
-For example, two 4 ohm drivers connected in series would appear as a 8 ohm load to the amplifier.
-When connected in parallel, they would appear as 2 ohm load.
+When using two drivers, you can connect them in series (which doubles the resistance) or in parallel (which halves the resistance).
+For example, two 4 ohm drivers connected in series would present an 8 ohm load to the amplifier.
+When connected in parallel, they would present a 2 ohm load.
 Subwoofer drivers often come with instructions on how to connect multiple drivers together.
-Having a multimeter helps to verify the final resistance.
-Just keep in mind that some amplifiers may not support low resistances especially when they are set to bridge mode.
+Having a multimeter is helpful to verify the final resistance.
+Just keep in mind that some amplifiers may not support low resistances, especially when they are set to bridge mode.

 Making it look good:

-Building a box isn’t hard, but making it presentable may take some effort.
-There’s of course nothing preventing you to leave the box as is.
-It won’t affect the performance one bit.
+Building a box isn’t difficult, but making it presentable may take some effort.
+Of course, there’s nothing stopping you from leaving the box as is, which won’t affect the performance one bit.

 If you have a router, you can apply a roundover or chamfer to the edges for a nicer look.
-A router also comes handy when making perfect circular cuts for the drivers.
-If you are going to flush mount the drivers, a router may even become a necessity.
+A router also comes in handy when making perfect circular cuts for the drivers.
+If you plan to flush mount the drivers, a router may even become a necessity.

 A trim router comes handy to shape edges and also to make precise circular cuts.
 Image © Bosch A trim router comes handy to shape edges and also to make precise circular cuts.
 Image © Bosch

-There are basically two options for finishing.
-You can paint the box or apply a thin veneer made of vinyl or wood.
-Whatever path you use choose, the surface needs to be sanded smooth first.
-This can be done by hand, but if you are going to build more than one box, you might want to buy or borrow a random orbital sander which can speed up the process significantly.
+There are basically two options for finishing: you can paint the box or apply a thin veneer made of vinyl or wood.
+Whichever path you choose, the surface needs to be sanded smooth first.
+This can be done by hand, but if you plan to build more than one box, you might want to invest in or borrow a random orbital sander, which can significantly speed up the process.

 A dual opposed subwoofer box painted white with a paint gun.
 A dual opposed subwoofer box painted white with a paint gun.

-If the box is made of MDF and you’ve decided to paint it, the edges must be sealed first – a mixture of half water and half wood glue can be used for that purpose.
-Otherwise, the edges will soak paint, and the surface finish will be uneven.
-You can use a foam brush to apply paint if you don’t mind some brush marks, but spraying is clearly superior.
-If you don’t have a paint gun, spray cans can also be used.
-After the paint dries, it’s a good idea to apply several coats of clear coat to protect the paint, which also gives a nice satin or gloss sheen.
+If the box is made of MDF and you’ve decided to paint it, the edges must be sealed first – a mixture of half water and half wood glue can be used for this purpose.
+Otherwise, the edges will absorb the paint, resulting in an uneven surface finish.
+You can use a foam brush to apply the paint if you don’t mind some brush marks, but spraying is clearly superior.
+If you don’t have a paint gun, spray cans can also be used effectively.
+After the paint dries, it’s a good idea to apply several coats of clear coat to protect the paint, which also add a nice satin or gloss sheen.

 Measuring and correcting output

-The frequency response of subwoofers in-room has nothing to with their natural outdoors response.
-Resonances (also called standing waves) occur inside the room, and the resonant frequencies are determined by room dimensions.
-The smooth open-air response of a subwoofer is replaced with peaks and valleys (also called nulls).
-Peaks cause boomy bass while nulls do the opposite: weak bass.
-To make matters worse, the magnitude of peaks and nulls change from one location to another in the room – any corrections made by using the automatic room correction features of an AV receiver or by using DIY parametric EQ will be only applicable to a small area where the measurements are made.
+The in-room frequency response of subwoofers has nothing to do with their natural outdoor response.
+Resonances (also called standing waves) occur inside the room, and the resonant frequencies are determined by the room dimensions.
+The smooth open-air response of a subwoofer is replaced by peaks and valleys (also called nulls).
+Peaks cause boomy bass, while nulls result in weak bass.
+To make matters worse, the magnitude of these peaks and nulls varies from one location to another within the room – any corrections made using the automatic room correction features of an AV receiver or through DIY parametric EQ will only be applicable to the small area where the measurements are taken.

 Simulated frequency response of two subwoofers in-room (solid line) vs open-air (dashed line) in listening position.
 The colored vertical lines correspond to this particular room's resonant frequencies.
 Simulated frequency response of two subwoofers in-room (solid line) vs open-air (dashed line) in listening position.
 The colored vertical lines correspond to this particular room's resonant frequencies.

 A powerful free software application called REW (Room EQ Wizard) is a popular choice to make measurements and to automatically calculate the corrections necessary to reduce the magnitude of peaks.
-Nulls are better left alone because trying to correct them can easily overload your subwoofer’s amplifier.
-REW also has a quite accurate Room Sim feature that can be used to simulate the frequency response of your subwoofers in different parts of your room without having to move the subwoofers around and make hundreds of measurements.
+Nulls are better left alone because attempting to boost them can easily overload your subwoofer’s amplifier.
+REW also features a quite accurate Room Sim tool, which can simulate the frequency response of your subwoofers in different parts of your room without the need to physically move the subwoofers or make hundreds of measurements.

 End Game: Double Bass Array

-If you have a rectangular room with all parallel surfaces (no sloped ceilings) and have access to at least two subwoofers, there is a special configuration called double bass array (DBA) to eliminate virtually all room resonances up to a certain frequency.
+If you have a rectangular room with all parallel surfaces (no sloped ceilings) and access to at least two subwoofers, there is a special configuration known as a double bass array (DBA) that can virtually eliminate all room resonances up to a certain frequency.

 For two subwoofers: